Tyrasoul/Base-Conversion-compression/README.md

 # Base Conversion Compressor

 A lightweight compression/decompression tool using base conversion.
-I tested multiple approaches (dictionary coding (using unicode), pattern replacement, etc.), but for datasets with **less than ~100 unique characters** in randomness, base conversion consistently performed best.
+I tested multiple approaches (dictionary coding (using unicode), pattern replacement, etc.), but for datasets with **less than ~100 unique characters** in randomness, base conversion consistently performed best **for universal lossless compression**.

 ---